okfn/opendefinition/source/open-definition-dev.markdown

 The **license** *must* grant the following rights.

-*TODO*: Not sure I like these subject headers (e.g., "Mandatory Permissions"), but they help clarify where I'm going with this.
+*TODO*: Not sure I like these subject headers (e.g., "Mandatory Rights"), but they help clarify where I'm going with this.

-*KM*: "Rights" rather than "permissions" allows us to be a bit broader in this section, per below...

 #### 1. Use